-Whilst the majority of Tewkesbury Borough Council area is not directly affected by Tidal flooding, the increase in sea level will have an impact on Tidal flood levels towards Gloucester and affect Fluvial Flood levels and needs to be taken into account.
+Whilst the majority of Tewkesbury Borough Council area is not directly affected by Tidal flooding, the increase in sea level may have an impact on parts of the Borough and will therefore need to be taken into account.

 The NPPF and its associated Planning Practice Guidance is an important consideration in the decision making process.